-PENTAGON MEMORIAL PROJECT PENREN is the construction agent for the Pentagon Memorial Project, a joint effort by various organizations united to construct a memorial commemorating the 184 lives lost in the September 11, 2001, terrorist attack on the Pentagon.
+PENTAGON MEMORIAL PROJECT

+PENREN is the construction agent for the Pentagon Memorial Project, a joint effort by various organizations united to construct a memorial commemorating the 184 lives lost in the September 11, 2001, terrorist attack on the Pentagon.

 The contract to construct the Memorial Park was awarded on August 15, 2003.
 Extensive research and development ensued to finalize the park design and memorial unit, the major element of the park.
 One memorial unit will be dedicated to each victim of the terrorist attack.

-Site preparation is scheduled to begin in May 2006.
-Site preparation involves both excavation for the Memorial Park and relocating utilities that currently service the Pentagon and other sites.
-Site preparation and utility relocation is scheduled to be complete in early 2007.
-Construction of the Memorial Park will start thereafter with an estimated Fall 2008 completion date.
+Site preparation began in May 2006 and involves both excavation for the Memorial Park and relocating utilities that currently service the Pentagon and other sites.
+Site preparation and utility relocation will be completed in early 2007.
+Construction of the Memorial Park will start soon thereafter to be completed in Fall 2008.
 Family members are kept informed of progress throughout the project design and construction process.

-Key Facts and Milestones Pentagon Memorial Park and Gateway Total Size: Approximately 2 acres Main Feature of the Park: 184 individual Memorial Units Projected Completion: Fall, 2008
+Key Facts and Milestones

+Pentagon Memorial Park and Gateway

+Total Size: Approximately 2 acres

+Main Feature of the Park: 184 individu

+Memorial U

+Projected Completion: Fall 2008